Tea Candle Diffusers:

 A small bowl sits atop the base of the diffuser.
 Simply add a few tablespoons of water and approximately ten drops of your chosen essential oil, and light the tea candle.
 We recommend using beeswax candles as they last much longer, don't burn as hot, and are a much healthier alternative than the cheaper, paraffin candles.
 These are especially nice to use during meditation or yoga.

-They are quiet, efficient, and easy to use.
+The fanfuser diffuser is quiet, efficient, and easy to use.
 It's a good choice for a small space (500 square feet or less) and is a nice option around pets or children, as there is no glass or candle flame to worry about.
 In this unit, a small fan blows air through a pad containing the essential oils.
 And unlike the nebulizing type diffusers, thick oils are fine to use with fan diffusers, as there's no glass to clog or clean.

 This is the preferred model of many aromatherapists and massage therapists.
 These diffusers pump air through a glass chamber filled with essential oils.
 They are well regarded due to their effectiveness in diffusing essential oils and in maintaining their therapeutic properties.